 During his first year at Florida International in 2011, the Panthers' defense ranked 13th nationally in pass efficiency defense (111.98), 14th in scoring defense (19.46 ppg), tied for 15th in sacks (2.69 pg), 22nd in rushing defense (118.08 ypg) and 30th in total defense (344.69 ypg).
 In 2012, FIU ranked 36th nationally in rushing defense (140.83 ypg).

-Orlando went to Florida International after a 12-year stint at the University of Connecticut, including six seasons (2005-10) as the defensive coordinator.
-Orlando had coached Connecticut's inside linebackers since the 1999 season and, in 2005, he also assumed the role of defensive coordinator.
+Orlando went to Florida International after a 12-year stint at Connecticut, including six seasons (2005-10) as the defensive coordinator.
 In 2010, Orlando's defense helped the Huskies capture the Big East Championship and play in the Tostitos Fiesta Bowl.

-In his first year as defensive coordinator at Connecticut in 2006, the Huskies led the Big East Conference in total defense, ranking seventh in the nation.
-The team's 297.1 yards allowed per game was its best since 1979.
-In 2007, Connecticut won the Big East Championship behind the nation's 10th-ranked passing efficiency defense and the 14th best scoring defense allowing 19.0 points per game.
+In his first year as defensive coordinator at Connecticut in 2006, the Huskies led the Big East Conference in total defense (297.1 ypg), its fewest since 1979.
+In 2007, Connecticut won the Big East Championship behind the nation's 10th-ranked passing efficiency defense and the 14th best scoring defense (19.0 ppg).

-Prior to Connecticut, Orlando spent three seasons in Philadelphia as the inside linebackers coach at the University of Pennsylvania.
-Orlando began his coaching career by spending the 1994 and 1995 seasons as an assistant coach at the high school level in his home state of Pennsylvania, holding the position of defensive coordinator at Central Catholic High School (1994) and Fox Chapel Area High School (1995).
+Prior to Connecticut, Orlando spent three seasons as the inside linebackers coach at the University of Pennsylvania.
+Orlando began his coaching career holding the position of defensive coordinator at Central Catholic High School (1994) and Fox Chapel Area High School (1995) in Pennsylvania.

 Orlando was a three-year letterwinner at inside linebacker at Wisconsin and a member of the 1994 Big Ten Championship team that defeated UCLA in the Badgers' first Rose Bowl appearance since 1963.

 Orlando, a native of Pittsburgh, Pa., earned his bachelor's degree in agricultural economics from Wisconsin in 1994.
-Orlando is married to the former Amy Gilmore and the couple has two daughters, Taylor (17) and Addison (2 mos.).
+He is married to the former Amy Gilmore and the couple has two daughters, Taylor (18) and Addison (1).